Alianza FC (El Salvador): Orquesta Blanca

 1966 was also the year that Alianza won its first tile.
 Due to the cohesion and speed with which Hernán Carrasco had the team playing, Alianza became known as La Orquesta Alba (the Dawn Orchestra).
 The team was made up of many great players, including Edgar "Pata Gorda" Morales, Roberto "La Burra" Rivas, Alberto "Pechuga" Villalta, Raúl "Araña" Magaña, Guido Alvarado, Salvador Mariona, Mario Monge, Luis "Cascarita" Tapia, Miguel "El Chueco" Hermosilla, Ricardo Sepúlveda and Jorge "El Conejo" Liévano.

 The team won fifteen straight matches on their way to the league championship, where they defeated Águila 2–1.
 Goals were scored by Hermosilla and Mario Monge.
 In all, "La Orquesta Alba" outscored their opponents eighty-three to thirty-nine and won twenty of their thirty-six matches.

 The club repeated as champions in 1967, defeating Sonsonate FC 5–1 in the finals.
-They then went on to become the first El Salvadoran club to win the CONCACAF Champions' Cup, defeating Jong Colombia over a three-leg series.
+They then went on to become the first Salvadoran club to win the CONCACAF Champions' Cup, defeating Jong Colombia over a three-leg series.
 Alianza lost the first leg, but won the second to force a replay.
 They prevailed 5–3, with Tapia and Flores scoring twice each.